hiveot/hub/transports/README.md

 ### Client Transport

-Client transports connect the client to the server and passing the provided messages using the underlying transport protocol.
+Client transports connect the client to the server and passing the provided payload.
 Anything that can pass a message between client and server can act as a client transport.

-Typically the transport and mapping are combined as described in the WoT Protocol Binding.
-However, it is also possible to use you own custom mapping and custom transport.

 Transport clients implement the ITransportClient interface containing these methods: